smart-on-fhir/fhir-bulk-data-docs/authorization.md

 not mandate any algorithm.

-No matter how a JWKS is communicated to the EHR, each key in the JWKS *must be* an asymmetric key whose content is conveyed using "bare key" properties (i.e., direct base64 encoding of key material as integer values).
+No matter how a JWKS is communicated to the EHR, each key in the JWKS *must be* an asymmetric key that includes `kty` and `kid` properties, and whose content is conveyed using "bare key" properties (i.e., direct base64 encoding of key material as integer values).
 This means that:

 * For RSA public keys, each MUST include `n` and `e` values (modulus and exponent)
 * For ECDSA public keys, each MUST include `crv`, `x`, and `y` values (curve, x-coordinate, and y-coordinate, for EC keys)

 Upon registration, the server assigns a `client_id`, which  the client uses when obtaining an access token.